Our Youth Program fosters greater understanding between youth, and supports English language growth for impacted high school students.

 What are the requirements of high schools wishing to tutor?

-Schools must have at least 7 committed tutors.
-These tutors must be in an organized group such as a club specific to Paper Airplanes, as part of another club, or as part of a class.
-Tutors must meet together at least once every two weeks.
+Schools must have at least seven committed peer tutors.
+These peer tutors must be in an organized group, such as a club that may or may not be specific to Paper Airplanes, or participate as part of a class.
+Peer tutors must meet at least once every two weeks.

-This year, volunteers from 8 high schools across the world
+This year, volunteers from 8 high schools globally are serving over 100 MENA-region students.

 Ward Melville High School